maximotus/cv-dl22-text-to-photofit-GAN/report.md

 This task is interesting due to the real use case, that if it works it could support the work of police workers.
 Also, pretrained networks are not available and training/ building upon existing algorithms and trying to achieve the same or a higher baseline is a challenge we look forward to.

+## Related Work
+The number of papers concering the same topic as ours, text-to-face generation from attributes, is small.
+We found 17 papers based on a broad range of keywords.
+The papers can be divided into two groups.
+One working with photofits/ forensic or composite sketches and the other with attribute guided face generation.
+The first group is mainly focused on generating images from those sketches.
+This is not what we intended to do.
+The other group employs networks to generate faces from attributes which is a matches our goal.
+We selected two papers which give relevant information for our project.
+First "TediGAN: Text-Guided Diverse Face Image Generation and Manipulation" by Xia et al. published in 2021.
+The second paper is "Attribute-Guided Sketch Generation" by Tang et al. published in 2019, which is the only paper bringing both aspects together.

 ##